Graduate Student Instructor

-Renaissance and early modern studies, history of the book, memory, the senses, affect theory, ethics and/of literature
+Renaissance and early modern studies, history of the book, the senses (particularly touch), feminist theory, theories of the contemporary

-I graduated from Miami University in 2019 with a BA in French and English Literature and an MA in French.
-From 2019-20, I read for an MSt in Modern Languages at St Antony’s College, University of Oxford.
+Before coming to Berkeley, I graduated from Miami University with a BA in French and English Literature and an MA in French.
+I then read for an MSt in Modern Languages at St Antony’s College, University of Oxford.
 I finished my Oxford degree with a Distinction, having also won the department's Gerard Davis Prize for the best MSt dissertation on a topic in French literary studies.
+I was subsequently recognized at Oxford's Encaenia ceremony as one of the university's eight highest achieving students from 2020.